Language library

 Simulation.Report("starting parser test")

 Simulation.Report writes a message to simulator output.
-It is useful while developing tests, but it is not synthesizable design behavior.
+It is useful while developing tests, but it is not design behavior for the final hardware.

 String Interpolation